ch1bo/laendlefinder/roadmap.md

 *Goal: Build a more robust solution with proper data storage and improved visualization*

 ### Scraper Improvements
+- [ ] Implement multi-page scraping for available properties
-- [ ] Add SQLite database integration with rusqlite
+- [ ] Implement multi-page scraping for sold properties
-- [ ] Design proper schema for property data
+- [ ] Navigate through pagination to extract comprehensive historical data
 - [ ] Improve regex patterns to extract additional data fields from article content
 - [ ] Handle edge cases in the content structure
-- [ ] Extract historical data by navigating through pagination
 - [ ] Add data normalization and cleaning
 - [ ] Implement geocoding to get coordinates from addresses
 - [ ] Add proper rate limiting and request handling